If you are someone living with fibroids, there’s a possibility you feel concerned about how fibroids impact your health.

-How Is Cholesterol, Uterine Fibroids, and Hypertension Connected?
+How Are Cholesterol, Uterine Fibroids, and Hypertension Connected?

 Both of these individual conditions increase cardiovascular disease, especially for women.
-People living with high LDL cholesterol levels often end up dealing with hypertension as well.
-And through studies we can see that high cholesterol, uterine fibroids and hypertension all have similar genetic and lifestyle factors.
+People living with high LDL cholesterol levels often end up dealing with hypertension.
+And through studies, we can see that high cholesterol, uterine fibroids and hypertension all have similar genetic and lifestyle factors.

 In fact, you can see the correlation between all three of these issues in African American women.
 Black women are more likely to develop hypertension, fibroids, and high cholesterol than people of other races.
 Nearly 80 percent of Black women have fibroids by the age of 50.
 Approximately 76 percent of Black women developed hypertension by age 55.
 For cholesterol, close to 37 percent of Black women were at an increased risk for high LDL levels.

-Therefore, increased LDL cholesterol as well as uterine fibroids and hypertension are closely related, but researchers still need to establish a direct cause-effect relationship between the three conditions.
+Therefore, increased LDL cholesterol, uterine fibroids, and hypertension are closely related, but researchers still need to establish a direct cause-effect relationship between the three conditions.
 Consulting your doctor about your personal and family history of blood pressure, cholesterol, and fibroids can help you be proactive about your risk factors.

 How to Manage Fibroids and High Cholesterol

 It’s important to be aware of these certain risk factors that could lead to cardiovascular disease.
-Being aware of your family history can help determine if you’re at an increased risk for fibroids and high cholesterol.
+Knowing your family history can help determine if you’re at an increased risk for fibroids and high cholesterol.

-For National Cholesterol Month, the Fibroid Fighters Foundation is raising awareness about high cholesterol, uterine fibroids and hypertension.
+For National Heart Awareness Month, the Fibroid Fighters Foundation is raising awareness about high cholesterol, uterine fibroids and hypertension.
 Discussing how these conditions can be related is important in order to be proactive about your health.
-It’s vital to understand how your hormones, like estrogen, are related to elevated LDL cholesterol levels.
-By treating fibroids and high cholesterol, you can minimize your cardiovascular risk and live a healthier, more active life without fibroid symptoms.
+Understanding how your hormones, like estrogen, are related to elevated LDL cholesterol levels is vital.
+Treating fibroids and high cholesterol can minimize cardiovascular risk and help you live healthier, more active lives without fibroid symptoms.